daos-stack/terraform-ibm-daos/examples/daos_cluster/README.md

 ## Overview

-This example Terraform configuration will create a new VPC and then deploy a DAOS cluster in the new VPC.
+This example Terraform configuration is almost exactly the same as the [examples/daos_cluster](../../examples/daos_cluster/README.md) example.
+The only difference is that a VPC will not be created specifically for the DAOS cluster deployment.
+Instead, you will need to set variables in a `terraform.tfvars` file that contains the information about an existing VPC.
+Instructions are provided in the following sections.

 The DAOS cluster will contain: